 Holidays and protection against illness

 Breastmilk provides a safe and convenient food wherever you are throughout celebrations and holidays.
 It offers valuable protection against bugs and viruses, which is especially relevant when you are spending time with others.
 Your body starts making antibodies in your breastmilk around 20 minutes after being exposed to a virus, for instance after being sneezed on.
 Similarly, if you develop a stomach bug, you rapidly pass on immunity to the baby.

-This has been important during the pandemic situation, and breastfeeding continues to be the best means of protecting a baby from getting sick, or of reducing the severity of a baby’s illness if a baby does become ill.
+This has been important during the pandemic situation, but breastfeeding continues to be the best means of protecting a baby from getting sick, or of reducing the severity of a baby’s illness.
 If someone who is breastfeeding becomes ill, it is important not to interrupt breastfeeding unless it becomes medically necessary.
 When any member of the family has been exposed, the infant has been exposed.
 Any interruption of breastfeeding may actually increase the infant’s risk of becoming ill and even of becoming severely ill.

 Mothers who become too ill to breastfeed should be supported in expressing or pumping so that the baby can still be given their milk.

 Some medications can make a baby drowsy, so there may be a need to wake the baby up to feed; some studies have also shown that certain cold and flu remedies cause a drop in milk production.
 While Ibuprofen can be used, aspirin should be avoided.
 LLL Leaders can offer further information on this subject and another good source is the Breastfeeding Network.

 Do certain foods need to be avoided?